lblod/app-centrale-vindplaats/README.md

 The ingestion should be a one time operation per deployment, and is currenlty semi-automatic for various reasons (mainly related to performance)
 The ingestion is disabled by default.
 It is recommended, for performance, to start only one initial ingest at a time.

-To proceed (similar for mandaten and leidinggevende):
+To proceed (similar for mandaten and leidinggevenden):
 1. make sure the app is up and running.
 And the migrations have run.
 2. In docker-compose.override.yml (preferably) override the following parameters for mandatendatabank-consumer
 ```